cl04ker/HTMLCOIN-Scripts/README.md

 HXwSL5xszyYij8awNRJDaGDh3Th89atedg

 Please wait while the mining threads are started...

+HTMLCOIN server starting

+We will now check that the daemon is in sync.

+First block check: 89345

+Second block check: 89345

+Start up complete!
+Now run ./watch.sh to watch the logs for blocks.
 ~~~

 Please see [here](#watch) for information on how to watch the logs for blocks.